MapColonies/developer-portal/docs/MapColonies/3D/services/3dViewer/README.md

  <token>
  ```

-Of course, you can also send a reqular request with no filter.
+Of course, you can also send a regular request with no filter.

 A good example is:
 ``` html